-Having considered responses to the Rule Proponent's view as well as its own findings from the Stage 2 DSP review, the Commission has concluded that embedded generation offers an important form of demand-side participation measure.
+Having considered responses to the Rule Proponent's view and draft Rule determination as well as its own findings from the Stage 2 DSP review, the Commission has concluded that embedded generation offers an important form of demand-side participation measure.

-The Commission has also concluded that DNSPs currently have weak incentives to minimise the connection costs of embedded generators due to their focus on ensuring connections meet the network security and reliability standards applicable to a particular DNSP.
+Responses to the draft Rule determination did not contradict the Commission's finding that DNSPs currently have weak incentives to minimise the connection costs of embedded generators due to their focus on ensuring connections meet the network security and reliability standards applicable to a particular DNSP.
 While maintaining these technical connection standards are important, if they are in excess of the necessary minimum requirements to maintain system security and reliability of supply, then the additional costs to meet those prescribed standards may discourage embedded generation connecting to the distribution network.